darrowby385/gcat/README.md

 # gcat
-A simple ruby script to count nucleotides and codons in a gene sequence.
+A simple ruby script for counting nucleotides and codons in a gene sequence.

+## features
-Includes minimal processing of the sort required to accurately handle sequences lazily copy-pasted from GenBank.
+- minimal processing of the sort required to accurately handle sequences copy-pasted from GenBank

-(Will happily parse any text file thrown at it as though it were a sequence.)
+- crude(?) screening to reject files that don't appear to be gene sequences
+- diagnostic feedback for rejected files
+- incomplete triplet detection and warning
+- nucleotide and codon counting, obviously!

+## to-do
+- improve diagnostic feedback for rejected files (currently spits out every instance of every non-nucleotide character: not so good for large files)
+- recognition of nucleic acid variety